kubernetes/kubernetes/v1.0/docs/troubleshooting.md

    * [Troubleshooting your application](user-guide/application-troubleshooting.html) - Useful for users who are deploying code into Kubernetes and wondering why it is not working.
    * [Troubleshooting your cluster](admin/cluster-troubleshooting.html) - Useful for cluster administrators and people whose Kubernetes cluster is unhappy.

+You should also check the [known issues](user-guide/known-issues.html) for the release you're using.

 # Getting help

-If your problem isn't answered by any of guides above, there are variety of ways for you to get help from the Kubernetes team.
+If your problem isn't answered by any of the guides above, there are variety of ways for you to get help from the Kubernetes team.

 ## Questions